-Announcing 2018 Summer Feeding Program Available to all Students and Children in the Long Beach Community (This program is free to all children between the ages of 1 to 18).
-The program begins June 4th and runs through July 27th, but closed July 4th.
-Free lunch will be served from 11:00-12:30 at Quarles Elementary Cafeteria and Reeves Elementary Cafeteria.
-Adult meals will be available for $3.25.
+Announcing the 2021 Summer Feeding Program Available to all Students and Children.
+This program is free to all children 18 years old and younger.
+The program begins June 1st and runs through July 30th, but closed July 5th.
+Lunch will be served in the Cafeteria at Quarles from 11:00 to 12:30.
+Mask required.

 Nutritious free meals are available for children and teens 18 and younger at many locations throughout the nation throughout the summer while school is out of session.
 Click this link to find a site near you.

 Good nutrition is essential for learning in school.
 Continuing healthy eating habits is also important during the long hot summer months.
 Eating nutritious foods helps ensure students retain their hard learned knowledge… and to help them to keep right on learning throughout the summer.
 For many of these children, summer vacation can bring the temptation of eating empty calorie snacks and foods that are high in sugar, fats and sodium.
 And for many others, summer exposes students to an increased risk of hunger and developmental decline.
 Make seasonal fruits and vegetables a high priority for your snacks, meals and anytime.

 Summertime is a time to play hard...but it is also a time to remember to eat right.
 Make sure good nutrition remains a priority all summer long, and students will return to school in the Fall healthy, sharp and ready to learn.